nielsenjared/nielsenjared.github.io/content/blog/sum-consecutive-integers/index.md

 We will still make our pairs, but we’ll use a variable, _n_, as a placeholder for the length of our array.

 ```
-1 + n    = (n+ 1)
+1 + n    = (n + 1)
 2 + n -1 = (n + 1)
 ```

 Wait!
 What?
-Why `n -1`?
+Why `n - 1`?

 We want to pair the second element in our array with the second to last element.
-The second element is 2 and the second to last element is the length of our array minus 1, so `n-1`.
-What is the sum of 2 + n -1 ?
+The second element is 2 and the second to last element is the length of our array minus 1, so `n - 1`.
+What is the sum of `2 + n - 1`?

 ```
 n + 1